Also known as...

 station.
 The aspiration system is made of bag Filters

 and a fan.
-The fan must be sized according to the opening of the
+The fan must be sized according to the opening of

-it is not recommended to have deported filters
+noted that it is not recommended to have deported filters

-(although it could look economic for several stations) but rather have
+(although it could look economic for several stations) but rather

 top mounted on the station so that dust can fall back directly on the product, than collected elsewhere and maybe wasted.

-As the station is opened during the tipping, it presents an increased
+As the station is opened during the tipping, it presents an

 - Grid : prevents that large foreign bodies like bag / knife fall in the station, it will also help the operator support the bag during the tipping and avoid that the bag hits a process equipment located below (Vibrating Sieve for example)